Pterodroma cookii (G.R. Gray, 1843)

 Geographical variation: Two distinct populations (northern New Zealand and Codfish Island) probably disserving of subspecific separation.

 Cook’s petrels are small seabirds that breed on Little Barrier and Great Barrier Islands, off north-eastern North Island, and Codfish Island, near Stewart Island.
 They are commonly seen in large flocks off Little Barrier Island during the summer, and their calls are often heard at night during the spring and summer as birds cross over the Auckland isthmus and Northland after feeding in the Tasman Sea.
-They feed on small crustaceans and squid, mostly picked off the ocean surface during long distance flights covering many thousands of kilometres.
+They feed on small crustaceans, squid and fish, mostly picked off the ocean surface during long distance flights covering many thousands of kilometres.
 Cooks petrels have responded well to pest control on their main breeding islands and both populations are increasing rapidly.

 Cook’s petrel is a small grey-and-white gadfly petrel with narrow wings and a pointed tail in flight.
 It has a grey head with white-and-dark speckling on the forehead and crown.
 The upper surface is evenly grey contrasting with darker brown-black feathers running across the upper wings and rump in an M shape.
 The undersides are mostly white, with a thin dark patchy line on the leading edge of the outer underwing.
 The black bill is 25-30 mm long.
 The eye is dark, and the legs are dull blue-grey with yellowish webs and black margins.